 I personally only invest 1% of my total available cash in individual stocks and still don’t that often.
 Sometimes it is nice to dabble a bit, but I’d stick to index funds that get you great exposure and diversification, with less risk.

-This investing guide is one of my favorites of this personal finance books list.
+The Only Investment Guide You’ll Ever Need is one of my favorites on this personal finance books list.
 So much so, that I’ve read it twice and now going on three times.
 Not only because I liked it, but there is so much solid information that it is easy to miss or forget.

 This book has also been around for nearly forty years!
 Yet, it gets updated every so often and the information still holds valuable after all these years.
 I found this book pretty easy to read and will definitely help your money make money.